-The full details of the calibration plan are given in a separate document [RD2].
-From the point of view of planning or preparing observations with OmegaCAM, we summarise the important features here.
+The full details of the original calibration plan are given in a separate document [RD2].
+We summarise the important features of its Paranal implementation here, noting that all calibrations mentioned in the following are 'free of charge' for the user.

-Bias, dark and flat field exposures are taken with a frequency to be determined by experience: currently biases are taken daily, dome flats every three days, and darks weekly.
+Bias, dark and flat field exposures are taken regularly on a daily to weekly basis.
+Biases are taken daily, dome flats every 3-5 days, and darks weekly.
 In clear conditions, sky flats are taken every night in 2-3 filters.
 One can hence expect each key band to have sky flat every 3 days.
-Master flat fields are derived from a combination of twilight and dome flats.
+Master flat fields are derived from a combination of twilight and dome flats (but note the impact of straylight gradients in sky flats, Sect.
+2.9).
 Fringe maps are derived by comparing these flat fields to night-sky exposures.

 The photometric zero point is determined as follows.
-The basic approach is that the atmospheric transparency and instrument efficiency are monitored several times per night in four of the SDSS bands (u'g'r'i'), the so-called key bands) using the two-lens corrector, whereas other filters (so-called user bands) are cross-calibrated against these.
-All filters, including u'g'r'i', are considered as user bands when they are used in combination with the Atmospheric Dispersion Corrector (ADC).
+The basic approach is that the atmospheric transparency and instrument efficiency are monitored several times per night in the five SDSS bands (u'g'r'i'z'), the so-called $key\ bands)$ using the two-lens corrector, whereas other filters (so-called $user\ bands)$ are cross-calibrated against these.
+All filters, including u'g'r'i'z', are considered as $user\ bands$ when they are used in combination with the Atmospheric Dispersion Corrector (ADC).

 OmegaCAM employs a 4-quadrant calibration filter, which is used to monitor the sky transparency and the instrument zero point in u'g'r'i' bands simultaneously.
-At least three times a night, a standard star field on the celestial pole is observed with this filter to measure atmospheric extinction.
-In evening twilight and around midnight a high-elevation standard star field is observed with this same calibration filter, and with the monolithic science filters from the SDSS system.
-A standard for the user bands used on a particular night is also observed close in time to the science observation.
+Three times a night, a standard star field on the celestial pole is observed with this filter to measure atmospheric extinction.
+In evening twilight and around midnight, and for clear conditions, a high-elevation Landolt standard star field is also observed in the five bands u'g'r'i'z' (see Table 10), with the monolithic science filters from the SDSS system.
+Finally, if science observations in user bands are made, an equatorial standard for the those particular bands is also observed close in time to the science observation.